Semantic Refinement with LLMs for Graph Representations: Experiments

 We assess cross-graph generalization in domain adaptation, where the model is trained on a source graph and directly evaluated on a target graph without fine-tuning.
 We train on a source graph and evaluate on a target graph (20\% val / 80\% test on target).
-We adopt the source$\to$target pairs from \citet{wang2024tans} on the three airport graphs.
+We adopt the source-target pairs from \citet{wang2024tans} on the three airport graphs.
 Results in Table~\ref{tab:da} show that TANS already improves over SVD-based alignment and purely structural features in most transfer directions.
-Our method further increases accuracy in the majority of source-target pairs.
-For example, when transferring from \texttt{USA} to \texttt{Europe} or \texttt{Brazil}, and from \texttt{Europe} to \texttt{Brazil}, we achieve the best performance among all methods.
-The performance gains of our method are especially notable on more challenging transfers involving \texttt{Brazil}, where structural roles differ markedly across graphs.
-These improvements suggest that iteratively refined, structure-aware node texts provide a more transferable representation than synthesized descriptions.
+GES further increases accuracy in the majority of source-target pairs.
+For example, in \texttt{USA} to \texttt{Europe} or \texttt{Brazil}, and from \texttt{Europe} to \texttt{Brazil}, we achieve the best performance among all methods.
+The performance gains of GES are especially notable on more challenging transfers involving \texttt{Brazil}, where structural roles differ markedly across graphs.
+These improvements suggest that structure and semantic-aware node texts provide a more transferable representation than synthesized descriptions.